Arsenic-23/Vibiex/README.md

-# 🎧 VibieX - Telegram Music Bot
+# 🎧 Vibie - Telegram Music Bot arsenic~

 VibieX is a powerful Telegram bot that plays music in groups.
 It integrates YouTube downloads, song queuing, and real-time WebSocket updates for seamless playback.